courses_banner.jpg (56157 bytes)

 Answer: Yes there is.
 Best contact Rob Avery directly about this via this email: robaveryaviationshop@gmail.com

 Question 17.
-I hold an PPL licence issued by an ICAO country.
-Is there are Rob Avery theory course that will prepare me for the Australian PPL conversion theory examination (PAOS) ?
+I hold a CPL licence issued by an ICAO country.
+Are there Rob Avery theory products available in pilot supply shops that will prepare me for the Australian CPL conversion theory examinations (CAOS and CHUF) ?

 Question 18.
 I understand that certain CASA ATPL examination questions are not multi-choice, but instead an answer must be typed in.
 Is this correct.